 Nikujaga is one of the most beloved simmered dishes in Japan.
 The rich flavors of meat and vegetables blend perfectly with traditional Japanese seasonings, creating a harmonious combination.

-otoshi-buta (drop-lid) (You can easily make one by referring to the instructions above.
-If you find it to be a hassle, you can also use a regular lid.)
+otoshi-buta (drop-lid) (You can easily make one by following the instructions above.
+If that seems like too much trouble, you can simply use a regular lid instead.)

 Ingredients